Manila High School (Intramuros)

 The Manila High School is an educational institution in Manila, Philippines.
 It was first built along the present site of the Pamantasan ng Lungsod ng Maynila on General Luna Street in Intramuros from July 1963 up to April 1967.
 The school complex of the first Manila High School at Victoria Annex was formally inaugurated on February 26, 1967.

 History

+This school, then called Escuela Municipal de Manila, was first established by the Spaniards in 1892 under the order of the Ayuntamiento de Manila.
+It stood at the former site of the Parian de San Jose market, which existed from 1783 to 1860, along Victoria Street, Intramuros.
+In 1899, when the Americans has gained colonial power over the Philippines, the school was renamed as the Manila Grammar School and American High School; both names were kept until 1905.
+Later, on June 11, 1906, the Americans founded the first public secondary school under their administration on the same site, renaming it Manila High School.

 In 1921, the city government of Manila established secondary schools in each of the four districts; the Manila East, West, North, and South High Schools.
 Manila High School was renamed as the Manila South High School due to its location at the south of the mouth of the Pasig River.
 In June 1930, it was renamed as Araullo High School, in memory of Chief Justice Manuel Araullo.
 Eventually, it was completely destroyed during World War II.
-Araullo High School was reopened in its new location, at the compound of Epifanio de los Santos Elementary School in Paco.
+Araullo High School was reopened in its new location, at the compound of Epifanio de los Santos Elementary School in Malate.